nickfloop/floopcli/docs/source/intro/hello.rst

 4. Configure the App with Floop
 ===============================
 floop reads all project configuration from a single JSON configuration file.
-This configuration defines the details of source code, device network addresses, and initial authentication details.
+This configuration defines the details of source code, core network addresses, and initial authentication details.

-We will use floop in order to generate a default configuration template and then modify that template to match our device and network configuration.
+We will use floop in order to generate a default configuration template and then modify that template to match our core and network configuration.

 From within the **project** folder, run:
 ::